 Our property division lawyers work with valuation specialists to ensure all assets have been identified and properly valued, including business interests, vacation homes, cars and boats, art and collectibles.

 Retirement and pension funds will be particularly important assets for couples getting divorced later in life, who will soon have to depend upon that retirement account.
 The division of a pension asset must be done with great care so it doesn’t trigger a taxable event.

-Albin Oldner Law, PLLC divorce attorneys are always aware of the potential tax consequences when it comes to balancing assets, debts and spousal support. $1 in a retirement fund is not worth the same as $1 in a home.
+Our property division attorneys in Frisco are always aware of the potential tax consequences when it comes to balancing assets, debts and spousal support. $1 in a retirement fund is not worth the same as $1 in a home.
 The more complex your financial holdings, the more important it will be to consider taxes.

-Meet with a Divorce Lawyer Serving Frisco, McKinney, Plano and Allen, TX
+Meet with a Property Division Lawyer Serving Frisco, TX